 Berta Alicia is always looking for chances to practice her English.
 She often goes to the tourist city of Antigua to try to chat with foreigners, but unfortunately they are often suspicious and don’t want to talk to her.
 She’s not deterred by this problem.
 It’s just one more challenge to overcome, and Berta Alicia is very good at finding solutions.

-Your generosity can provide a scholarship to other deserving scholarship hopefuls.
+Your generosity can provide a scholarship to other deserving Rise Program candidates.